 During my tenure as a science teacher in the late 90s, I was often frustrated by a very structured curriculum that didn’t emulate the way scientists in the lab approached projects, create connections between topics and subjects or offer the students in my classroom freedom to explore questions or ideas that interested them.

 Science teaches us to seek understanding through investigation.
 We ask questions like why and how and embark on a journey to find the answer.
 Children are naturally drawn to science as their innate curiosity is suited for asking questions and observing the world around them.
-However, traditional science education, heavily focused around fact memorization, lecture, siloed “subjects” and simplified cookie-cutter lab activities.
+However, traditionally, science education has been heavily focused around fact memorization, lecture, siloed “subjects” and simplified cookie-cutter lab activities.
 This doesn’t inspire our students or prepare them for a STEM-dominated economy.

 The Next Generation Science Standards (NGSS) were created to shift how we approach science education.
 Based upon the Framework for K-12 Science Education developed by the National Research Council, the standards focus on students learning science by doing science.
 19 states have adopted NGSS as written and an additional 21 states have created science standards based upon the Framework for K-12 Science Education.
 These standards provide an improved foundation for the curriculum taught in the classroom and identify benchmarks for assessment.